On the Complexity of the Succinct State Local Hamiltonian Problem: Preliminaries

-An \emph{algebraic encoding} refers to a concatenated bit string with substrings representing different quantities.
-For example, if $x$ and $y$ represent the real and imaginary parts of a complex number $z$, then $\conc{x}{y}$ is an algebraic encoding of $z$.
-Alternatively speaking, an algebraic encoding will describe an algorithm for computing a numerical value.
+An \emph{algebraic encoding} refers to such a concatenated bit string whose substrings represent distinct components of a numerical or algebraic quantity.
+For example, if $x$ and $y$ are binary encodings of the real and imaginary parts of a complex number $z$, then $\conc{x}{y}$ encodes $z$.
+Formally, for an algebraic characteristic $\#$, we define

-A positional number system is a way of representing numbers using a base $b$ and a set of digits $\{x_j\}$.
-A number in this system is represented as

-Throughout this work, we will use the binary positional number system with base $2$ and digits $\{0,1\}$.
-Given a decimal number $d$, we define the function ${\rm bin} : \mathbb{R} \to \B^*$ that maps $d$ to its binary positional representation.
-Numbers in this representation can be decomposed into individual parts (algebraic encodings).
-An \emph{exact binary representation} is one that uses a finite number of bits to represent the value exactly in binary.

-Let the number of bits in the binary representation of $d$ be expressed as $|{\rm bin}(d)|$.
-For any finite natural number $n$, we can define a simple encoding such that $|{\rm bin}(n)| = \lceil \log_2 n \rceil$.
-Note that irrational numbers and non-terminating fractions are invariant to integer bases thus have an infinite binary representation in certain encodings.
-For some algebraic characteristic $\#$ define

-as the set of exact binary representations for the algebraic characteristic $\#$ using $p_{\#}$ bits (flag bits).
-Algebraic characteristics of interest include: the sign of a number, powers of the imaginary unit, and frequency of a specific irrational number.
+as the set of exact binary representations of $\#$ using $p_{\#}$ bits.
+Characteristics of interest include the sign of a number, powers of the imaginary unit, and frequencies associated with specific irrational numbers.